Outlaw Rogue Leveling Guide from 1 to 90 — Midnight Season 1

 journey.

-When leveling up, you should always choose the piece of loot with the highest item level.
+When leveling up, always choose the piece of loot with the highest item level.
 The only exception to this rule is if you have a Ring or Necklace with a slightly lower item level but two secondary stats on it instead of one.

 Level by Level Rotation and Talents